 Reason #1—Worrying about something you have no control over will not change anything.

 You have no direct control over your coach’s thoughts and beliefs, but you can give him plenty of reasons to think positively about you.
 Place all your energy into what you can control—your effort, your knowledge of the game, and your attitude.
+When your focus stays on the things you can control, your performance benefits, making it more likely to see the field.

 Reason #2— Being distracted can affect your performance.